tahcohcat/same-same/README.md

 [![grafana](https://img.shields.io/badge/Grafana-F2F4F9?style=for-the-badge&logo=grafana&logoColor=orange&labelColor=F2F4F9
 )](https://grafana.com/)

-A lightweight RESTful microservice for storing and searching vectors using cosine similarity, with built-in embedding generation for quotes.
+A lightweight RESTful microservice for storing and searching vectors using cosine similarity, with built-in embedding generation for text.

+Designed and optimised for quick prototyping and exploration of the vector space with the minimal necessary setup requirements.

 ## Features